Feb. 25, 2021

 I also tried doing diagonal pleats with wrapped up spaces on a piece of cotton.

-With my pole wrapping samples I want to work through the instructions from the book posted on Canvas as well as any curiosities that arise as I go.
-I got two PVC pipe pieces with different circumferences (8” and 15”).
+With my pole wrapping samples I want to work through the instructions from the book, Shibori: The Inventive Art Of Japanese Shaped Resist Dyeing, as well as any curiosities that arise as I go.
+I got two PVC pipe pieces with different circumferences (8” and 15”) for my pole wrapping experiments.

 This is my attempt at the Horizontal Stripes (hosoito yoko kairyō).
 Not as perfect as the example in the book but I like it.